Virtual Data Room Providers – Reviews and Comparison of Services

 CapLinked is a VDR as it should be: secure, powerful, flexible but, at the same time, thoroughly accessible with a great user experience.
 They have gone all-out to provide a secure platform, without some of the typical usability issues that often result.
 Their pricing follows the same philosophy of transparency and simplicity.
 If you value security and a cutting-edge user experience, CapLinked is a top choice.

 OneHub’s virtual data room are easy to use, cost effective and secure.
 Starting at just $99 per month, you can privately share your most sensitive data.
 OneHub focuses on small businesses and mid-market companies looking to share due diligence or contractors seeking bids.
 The VDR is highly secured using 256 bit encryption and offers an array of features such as audit history, automatic watermarketing and anonymize users.
 No contract and a Free 14 day trial.
+Here is a full review of OneHub.

 - Precise Permissions